+Notice of << Variable Text 3>>

-Dear <<First Name>> <<Last Name>>,
+Dear << Full Name>>,

-Harvard Pilgrim Health Care ("Harvard Pilgrim") is writing to inform you of a cybersecurity incident that may involve your personal information and/or protected health information.
+Harvard Pilgrim Health Care ("Harvard Pilgrim") is writing to inform you of a cybersecurity incident that may involve your personal information.
 We are providing information about the measures Harvard Pilgrim has taken in response to the incident, and steps you can take to help protect yourself against possible misuse of information.
+You may have already received a similar letter if you have been a member of a Harvard Pilgrim health plan.